tencentyun/intlcloud-documents/yehe_doc/数据库/数据传输服务/购买指南/计费概述_intl_en.md

 Currently, data storage and public network traffic are free of charge.

 ## DTS-DBbridge
 DTS-DBbridge can be purchased offline.
-Please [submit a ticket](https://console.cloud.tencent.com/workorder/category) to apply for a trial license for testing.
-If you need to purchase an official license, please [submit a ticket](https://console.cloud.tencent.com/workorder/category) and we will get back to you.
+You can [submit a ticket](https://console.cloud.tencent.com/workorder/category) to apply for a trial license for testing.
+If you need to purchase an official license, you can [submit a ticket](https://console.cloud.tencent.com/workorder/category) and we will get back to you.